Do you have happy customers who love talking about your brand? Are they saying great things about you? Then you should make sure potential customers

 “And Vloggi is now the best-placed platform in this space to capitalise on surging interest amongst all businesses and industries looking for ways to solve the problem of how to generate quality video content at scale and for minimal cost.”

-Looking ahead to its seed capital raise in July, Vloggi is fielding enquiries from a number of interested venture capital firms, family offices and fund managers.
+Looking ahead to its seed capital raise in July, the Video Startup investment Vloggi, is fielding enquiries from a number of interested venture capital firms, family offices and fund managers.
 The company has been bracketed as a high growth venture and expects to announce a lead investor for the seed round in the coming months.

 Founded in 2018, Sydney tech startup Vloggi is the world’s first collaborative video production platform using AI to process, sort and annotate user-generated video for use by businesses and social groups.
 It is a registered trademark of parent company, tech investment vehicle Ciné Souk, founded in 2017.